jamesfalkner/codeone18/fault-tolerance.md

 oc scale dc/inventory --replicas=2
 ~~~

-Wait for both pods to be in the `2/2 Ready` state:
+Wait for both pods to be in the `2/2 Running` state:

 ~~~shell
 oc get pods -l app=inventory